Tuesday, August 30, 2022

 May 21, 2001

 Update, August 14, 2022.
 I actually sent this to Susan Haack when I first posted it, and she sent back a gracious note with a small correction.
-I did this after discussion the question with the most eminent scholar I know well, who told me that he would not the least bit mind being bothered by admirers.
+I did this after discussing the question with the most eminent scholar I know well, who told me that he would not the least bit mind being bothered by admirers.

 Obviously I would write this differently now than I did two decades ago.
 These days the people undermining the whole notion of truth are just as likely to be the right as the left, and it is generally liberals who shout "trust the science."
 But the basic lesson of Haack's book stands: figuring out what is true is very hard, and if you let ideology get in the way you will never get there.